pqrs-org/Karabiner-archived/CONTRIBUTING.md

 # Submitting issues

-Please check your issue in this Q & A page before submitting issue.
+Please check your issue in this Q & A page before submitting new issue.

 https://pqrs.org/osx/karabiner/faq.html.en

 ## Required information with bug reports

-Please fill your information when you send bug reports:
+Please fill the following information, and describe your issue.

 ```
 * OS X version: